-Students take basic courses during the first two years and follow a selected area of concentration during the junior and senior years.
+Students follow a selected area of concentration depending on their area of interest and future career goals.
 Within each area of concentration, students select approved and free electives.
-Students interested in choosing an approved minor can take the suggested courses for the minor as part of approved and free electives.
+Students interested in choosing an approved minor can take the suggested courses for the minor as part of their electives.
 See the listing of College of Agriculture minors for details.

 Prior to entering the program, students are encouraged to consult a counselor for guidance in scheduling courses.
 Those students interested in entering the School of Veterinary Medicine must take ENGL 1001 and ENGL 2000 ; BIOL 1201 and BIOL 1208 , BIOL 1202 and BIOL 1209 , BIOL 2051 , BIOL 2083 or BIOL 4087 ; CHEM 1201 , CHEM 1202 , and CHEM 1212 ; CHEM 2060 or CHEM 2261 , MATH 1021 and MATH 1022 or MATH 1023 or MATH 1550 ; and PHYS 2001 and PHYS 2002 ; to meet admission requirements.